awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 Elasticsearch uses a probabilistic ranking framework called BM\-25 to calculate relevance scores\.
 If a distinctive keyword appears more frequently in a document, BM\-25 assigns a higher relevance score to that document\.
 This framework, however, doesn’t take into account user behavior like click\-through data, which can further improve relevance\.

-Learning to rank is an open source Elasticsearch plugin that lets you use machine learning and behavioral data to tune the relevance of documents\.
+Learning to Rank is an open\-source Elasticsearch plugin that lets you use machine learning and behavioral data to tune the relevance of documents\.
 The plugin uses models from the XGBoost and Ranklib libraries to rescore the search results\.

-Learning to rank requires Elasticsearch 7\.7 or later\.
+Learning to Rank requires Elasticsearch 7\.7 or later\.
 Full documentation for the feature, including detailed steps and API descriptions, is available in the [Learning to Rank](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) documentation\.

 **Note**
 To use the Learning to Rank plugin, you must have full admin permissions\.
 To learn more, see [Modifying the Master User](fgac.md#fgac-forget)\.